-Join James Williamson for an in-depth discussion in this video Reading CSS specifications, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Reading CSS specifications, part of Learning CSS.

 - [Voiceover] As a web author,…reading through a W3C specification…can be a very tedious task.…If you've ever wondered why that is,…there's actually a really simple explanation for it.…Specifications are written for implementors,…not authors.…In the case of CSS,…it means that specifications describe in detail…how browser manufacturers,…or other user agents should implement the syntax…contained within the spec.…Now often, this will feature detailed parsing information,…error handling and syntax rules.…